 The ten virgins were similar

-to today's bridesmaids and were allowed
+to today's bridesmaids.
+They were allowed to take

 part in this festive occasion.

 meaning of the lamps, maybe just to give enough

 light for the celebrating couple to sustain them

 for the week-long event.
-It's not really important
+It's not always important

 that we know why.

-All ten virgins brought
+All ten virgins brought their

 lamps but only five brought enough oil to

 The story goes on to say that

 the celebration was shut.